Editor's note: This article was originally published June 1, 2016; it was updated February 16, 2018 to reflect the latest information.

 Across the Lake Chad Basin, climate change, massive displacement, chronic underdevelopment and conflict due to Boko Haram’s violent insurgency have converged to create a severe humanitarian crisis.

-Although famine was averted during this year's lean season thanks to humanitarian intervention, many areas in NE Nigeria are in need of life-saving food assistance.
-Food insecurity, low crop yields and high staple food prices, combined with political unrest, mean that millions of people will continue to have urgent food needs.
+Although famine was averted during last year's lean season thanks to humanitarian intervention, many areas in NE Nigeria are in need of lifesaving food assistance.
+Food insecurity, low crop yields and high staple food prices, combined with political unrest, mean that millions of people continue to have urgent food needs.

 "As we’ve had better access to these areas, the level and urgency of the need we see is horrifying and demands immediate action."